Dirty Ideal boiler condensate trap blocked

 Where is the condensate trap on my Ideal boiler?

 The condensate trap on an Ideal boiler is inside and on the very bottom of the boiler.
-You will need to remove the boiler casing and pull down the control to see and access the condensate trap.
+You must remove the boiler casing and pull down the control to see and access the condensate trap.

 How do you stop a condensate pipe from freezing?